Welcome to Tolbert Baptist Church's Website

 Cut one ice cream sandwich in half.

-Place 2 whole and 1 half sandwich along short side
+Place 2 whole and 1 half sandwich along short side of an ungreased 9" x 13" pan.

 Arrange eight sandwiches in opposite directions in the pan.